1. Make Sure You Know the Dog’s Personality

-- Cloudy day – even though clouds won’t help you take bright photos, they’ll create a pleasant glow that will help you take well-lit photos no matter where your pet goes.
+- A cloudy day.
+Even though clouds won’t help you take bright photos, they’ll create a pleasant glow.
+This will help you take well-lit photos no matter where your pet goes.

 Avoid harsh, direct light as much as you can.
 Midday light will create unflattering shadows and make you squint!

-Some dogs seem to have an endless amount of energy, which might make your photoshoot more challenging than it should be.
+Some dogs seem to have an endless amount of energy.
+This might make your photoshoot more challenging than it should be.